Shuttle/Shuttle.Esb.Msmq/README.md

 Shuttle.Esb.Msmq
 ================

-MSMQ implementation for use with shuttle-esb.
+MSMQ implementation for use with Shuttle.Esb.